w3c/wot/plugfest/2018-sept-online/README.md

    - all devices should support secure access
    - test more schemes, including for CoAP and MQTT
    - definitions
-* event subscription and cancellation
+* Event subscription and cancellation
    - input and output data
-* action and event descriptions
+* Action and event descriptions

 # Scenarios